sftcd/openssl/esnistuff/README.md

 There's a [TODO list](#todos) at the end.

 Most recent first...

+- 20201027: Did a quick check of draft-02 suff - still seems ok with defo.ie,
+  but ``./testclient.sh -H ietf.org`` doesn't work now, however that seems more like some cloudflare ops change as ``./testclient.sh -H rte.ie -c NONE`` does work.
+Probably no need to delve into full detail but IIRC the ``-c NONE`` didn't used be needed so maybe Clouflare are now just more picky about the draft-02 cover SNI sent to 'em for some reason.

+- 20201027: Tidied up hpke.c implementation so get rid of openssl build warnings and updated HPKE to draft-06, though still defaulting to draft-05 (with the X-coordinate DH fix) in this build for now due to ESNI-08 spec brokenly calling for that.

 - 20200928: back at it now that the github discussion-storm seems to have died down on the pre-08 changes